Hannah-Sten/TeXiFy-IDEA/README.md

 ### <a name="linux-instructions">Installation instructions for linux</a>

-These instructions were tested on Ubuntu 16.04 and Arch Linux 4.18.16.
+These instructions were tested on at least Ubuntu 16.04, 18.04, Fedora and Arch Linux.

 * If you don't have the latest version yet, download and install [IntelliJ IDEA](https://www.jetbrains.com/idea/download/), the Community edition is free.
 You may want to use the [Jetbrains toolbox](https://www.jetbrains.com/toolbox/app/) instead, so you can manage projects and editors easily (Jetbrains has editors for more programming languages as well).
 Download and save the `.tar.gz` file to your Downloads folder.
 * You can extract in your Downloads folder with, in case you downloaded IntelliJ, (change the exactly version number to the correct one, you can use tab for autocompletion) `sudo tar xf ideaIU-2018.1.5.tar.gz -C /opt/`, then run `/opt/idea-IU-181.5281.24/bin/idea.sh`, or in case you downloaded the toolbox, `sudo tar xf jetbrains-toolbox-1.11.4269.tar.gz -C /opt/` and run `/opt/jetbrains-toolbox-1.11.4269/jetbrains-toolbox`, then install IntelliJ.